 Getting the design right is one of the main tasks of those responsible for the governance and management of the CHW program and its training program.
-(These are discussed further in the Planning and Governance chapters, Chapter XX and XX.)
+(These are discussed further in Chapter 3, on planning, and Chapter 4, on governance.)
 Membership both on the oversight/steering committee and on the technical committees should include representatives of all the relevant stakeholders to ensure that serious considerations do not get overlooked.